craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

 Note that the Elasticsearch index will be automatically updated by the CrafterCMS upgrade manager whenever the Elasticsearch index settings are updated, for example, a new field has been added for a release.
 The updated index containing the new settings will be named the current index version name incremented by 1, e.g. let’s say the current index is ``mysite-authoring_v1``, after the upgrade, the new index will now be ``mysite-authoring_v2``.

-To learn more about the upgrade manager and how to add upgrade scripts for your customizations, see :ref:`here <add-to-upgrade-scripts>`